 North Star is a peer-led, community-driven organization—a grass-roots effort with a mission to empower men and women who experience same-sex attraction and gender identity issues, as well as their friends, spouses, or other family members, to more authentically and healthily live the gospel of Jesus Christ.
 North Star is successful because of the efforts of many individuals who contribute their time, talents, and hearts to various aspects of its mission.

 Some men and women are simply happy to find support and encouragement with others who share this particular aspect of their life experience; others, however, also feel a strong desire to reach out to others who may be struggling and to help in the creation of other resources to bless others.
-You’ll find those in the former category active in our email discussion groups, our Facebook group, our Northern Lights blog, writing articles and essays for our website, or attending any of the activities and events sponsored by North Star.
+You’ll find those in the former category active in our email discussion groups, our Facebook group, our Northern Lights blog, writing articles and essays for our website, sharing their stories through participation in the Voices of Hope Project, or attending any of the activities and events sponsored by North Star.

 North Star Executive Committee

 The current Executive Committee is comprised of the following: